 Reasons for fear of physical intimacy

-- A traumatic experience in the past causing physically intimate gestures to feel threatening, uncomfortable, or even painful
+A traumatic experience in the past causing physically intimate gestures to feel threatening, uncomfortable, or even painful.

 In cases where an experience in the past may be affecting your ability to be physically intimate, you may want to seek the services of a professional who has experience in helping people overcome their past traumas.